h-n-y/UICollectionView-TheCompleteGuide/README.md

-# UICollectionView-TheCompleteGuide
+# About
-Chapter projects from iOS UICollectionView: The Complete Guide by Ash Furrow
+This repository contains chapter projects from **iOS UICollectionView: The Complete Guide** by Ash Furrow.

+All projects are written in **Swift**.